DanielKamel2001/CBIR-Barcode/README.md

 Matplotlib
 pillow

+## Running the Scripts

+Run the `Barcode_Generator.py` script first to generate the series of barcodes containing image information in a text file called `codes.txt`, this file should be included in the repository already but you can delete it and run the script to re-generate it.
+Next run the `Search_Algorithm.py` script and answer the prompts to determine which image a match will be seached for and if it will be saved after runtime.
+All mathces should already be included in the repository, but you can delete the folder or all the images and re-generate them.

 ---

 ## Retrieval Accuracy in Terms of Hit Ratio(%):

 The retrieval accuracy of the program created is 73%.
 Each of the 100 images within the dataset were used as the query.

 Each category had varying success rates, as can be seen in the breakdown below: